 Purshe Kaplan Sterling Investments (“Purshe Kaplan Sterling“) (CRD#35747) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated Purshe Kaplan Sterling, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 If you believe you have a claim against Purshe Kaplan Sterling, you should strongly consider hiring an investment fraud lawyer.
-You should not wait until it’s too late to file a claim.
-The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
-Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.
+You should not wait until it’s too late to file a claim because time limits apply.
+The Law Offices of Robert Wayne Pearce, P.A., offers free consultations to evaluate your case.

 Can I Sue Purshe Kaplan Sterling?

-If you’ve lost money caused by Purshe Kaplan Sterling and/or its employees’ misconduct then the answer is, YES, you can sue Purshe Kaplan Sterling, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Purshe Kaplan Sterling in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Purshe Kaplan Sterling is to call Attorney Pearce at our office at 800-732-2889.
+Yes, you can sue Purshe Kaplan Sterling if you’ve lost money caused by the firm and/or its employees’ misconduct, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+Attorney Robert Wayne Pearce has over 45 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Purshe Kaplan Sterling in FINRA arbitration proceedings but WIN that arbitration.

 What is Purshe Kaplan Sterling?